textpattern/textpattern.github.io/administration/users-panel.md

 # Users panel

-The Users administration panel is where user accounts are accessed and managed.
+The Users panel is where user accounts are accessed and managed.

 On this page: